SuffolkLITLab/legal-tech-class/docs/classes/smart-machines/2023-smart-machines.md

 to improve it.
 :::

-#### Class 4: February 14 Plain language, guest Maria Mindlin of Transcend
+#### Class 4: February 14 Fall in love with plain language, guest Maria Mindlin of Transcend
 :::caution Due: Legal Tech Assessment
 :::